pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Shaddowhammer/Volar.md

 Volar feels responsible for the death of his family and has sworn never to let anything like that happen again.

 ### Flaws
-Blinded by grief, Volar is easily deceived and manipulated by Naruun.
+Blinded by grief, Volar is easily deceived and manipulated by [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]].

 ### Quirk
 The gifts of Ilsensine have given Volar unique features such as purple tentacles for his lower face and tentacle-like clawed hands.